freginold/Dice/README.md

 #### `all`
 Give `all` a string value to assign a class to each character in the text node.
 You can assign a single class (`all: class1`) or a space-delimited list of classes (`all: class1 class2 class3`).

+#### `odd`
+The class or class list set as the value for `odd` will be applied to all odd-numbered characters.
+The count goes by character number, not index, so the first character will be odd.
+The count does not apply to any skipped characters.

+#### `even`
+Similar to the `odd` property except... well, you know.

+#### `skip`
+`skip` accepts a string containing any characters that you don't want an ID or class assigned to.
+These characters should not be delimited, so setting `skip` as "`aF ,1`" will tell Dice to skip all lower-case a's, capital F's, spaces, commas, and 1's. `skip` is case-sensitive.

+### Setting the Properties

+Dice looks for the property values as one object.
+You can either set the properties inside the function call itself, or set them beforehand and assign the values to an object.

+[more here soon]

+### Return Value

+Dice returns a value equal to the number of characters processed.
+This value is useful if you'll be using JavaScript to manipulate the `span` elements later on.
+The value does not include any skipped characters, so calling Dice on an element with `innerText` of "`Hi there`" and `skip` set to "`e`" would return `6`.

+### Error Messages

+Dice logs error messages to the console for debugging and error handling.

+[more description soon]

+##### `Dice.js error 0: Argument is not a valid node.`
+If you get this error, it's probably because the first argument passed in is not an HTML element.
+Make sure to pass in a valid element object (i.e. `document.getElementById("myDiv")`) rather than just an ID (`myDiv`).

+##### `Dice.js error 1: No valid text was node found.`

+##### `Dice.js error 2: Text node passed in is empty.`

+##### `Dice.js error 3: No text nodes found as children of argument node.`

+##### `Dice.js error 4: Argument node is no longer part of the DOM tree.`

+##### `Dice.js error 5: Argument does not have 'parentNode' property.`
+This error is likely because the first argument passed into Dice is `undefined`.

+### Things to Keep in Mind

+Dice wraps each character (except skipped characters) in a `span`, and all of them are wrapped in one outer `span`.
+You can style those `span`s however you want, but keep in mind that if you want to apply vertical margins to them, you'll need to use `display: inline` or `display: inline-block`.

+If using Dice multiple times on the same page or app, be sure to either specify a different ID prefix or set `id` to `false` to avoid multiple elements with the same ID.